 Particulars of Loans Guarantees or Investments

-In terms of the provisions of Section 186(11) of the Act theprovisions of Section 186 of the Companies Act except sub-section (1) thereof do notapply to any loan madeany guarantee given or security provided or any investment made by a banking company inthe ordinary course of its business.
-However the particulars ofinvestments made by the Bank are disclosed in the Financial Statements as per the applicable provisions of the BR Act.
+In terms of the provisions of Section 186(11) of the Companies Act theprovisions of Section 186 of the Companies Act except sub-section (1) thereof do notapply to any loan made any guarantee given security provided or any investment made bya banking company in the ordinary course of its business.
+However the particulars ofinvestments made by the Bank are disclosed in the Financial Statements for the FY 2021-22forming part of this Annual Report as per the applicable provisions of the BR Act.

 Whistle Blower Policy/Vigil Mechanism